open-telemetry/opentelemetry-specification/specification/metrics/api.md

 collect aggregated metric data while only reading the clock once per collection interval.
 The default SDK takes this approach.

-@@@

-Counter and Measure instruments offer synchronous APIs for capturing measurements.
-Metric events from Counter and Measure instruments are captured at the moment they happen, when the SDK receives the corresponding function call.

-The Observer instrument supports an asynchronous API, allowing the SDK to collect metric data on demand, once per collection interval.
-A single Observer instrument callback can capture multiple metric events associated with different sets of labels.
-Semantically, by definition, these observations are captured at a single instant in time, the instant that they became the current set of last-measured values.
+Metric events produced with synchronous instruments happen at an instant in time, thus fall into a collection interval where they are aggregated together with other events from the same instrument and label set.
+Because events may happen simultaneously with one another, the _most recent event_ is technically not well defined.

+Asynchronous instruments allow the SDK to evaluate metric instruments through observations made once per collection interval.
+Because they are synchronized with collection (unlike synchronous instruments), these instruments unambiguously define the most recent event.
+We define the _Last Value_ of an instrument and label set, with repect to a moment in time, as the value that was measured during the most recent prior collection interval.

 Because metric events are implicitly timestamped, we could refer to a series of metric events as a _time series_.
 However, we reserve the